DagnyAsta/compensatorySelectedFlyGenomes/vgGenomes/fullPipeline.md

 done

 ```
+### Aligning with bwa followed by a quality control with samtools and picard tools

 Indexing the reference genome was the next step.
 I desided to use the mapper bwa (bwa-0.7.17) and fetched the genome on flybase, 6.15 version.
 For indexing I used the script *bwaindexing.sh*